-At present Golder consider that the potential vertical migration of LAB and blended mineral oil through the Till to be low; however, the thickness is unknown and may be variable; therefore the risks to the groundwater body from this leak has been classified as a Moderate Risk.
+At present Golder consider that the potential vertical migration of LAB through the Till to be moderate; however, the thickness is unknown and may be variable; therefore the risks to the groundwater body from this leak cannot be discounted at this stage and further investigation may be needed.
 There may also be shallow/perched groundwater present in the Made Ground adjacent to the indicative leak location, which are not protected from migration of LNAPL/dissolved phase LAB by the Till.
-Migration of COPCs into shallow groundwater presents a Moderate Risk.
+Migration of COPCs into shallow groundwater presents a moderate / low risk.